beenotung/ts-liveview/README.md

 ## Available npm scripts

-`npm run dev`:
+`npm start`:
-Start the development server, with realtime update and live-reload.
+Start the development server, with realtime-update and live-reload.

 `npm run build`:
 Compile the typescript server into 'dist' folder, and bundle the client into 'build' folder.
-This step is only needed for production mode.
+This step is only needed when preparing production deployment.

-`npm start`:
+`npm run production`:
-Run the built server in 'build' folder (for production deployment).
+Run the built server (`dist/server/index.js`) in production mode.
+This step is only needed for production deployment.

 `npm run fix`:
 Auto add `.js` extension in import paths, which is required in esm runtime.